-(1) Represents the coupon interest rate adjusted for deferred debt issuance costs, premiums or discounts existing at the origination of the debt.
+(1) Represents the coupon interest rate adjusted for deferred debt issuance costs and premiums or discounts existing at the origination of the debt.

-The proceeds from the issuance of these senior notes are available for general corporate purposes, including to repurchase shares of our the Company's common stock and to redeem or repay outstanding indebtedness.
+The proceeds from the issuance of these senior notes are available for general corporate purposes, including to repurchase shares of the Company's common stock and to redeem or repay outstanding indebtedness.

-In March 2023, the Company repaid \$500 million on the maturity of the Senior Notes due March 2023 and paid the applicable accrued and unpaid interest relating to these notes.
+In September 2024, the Company paid \$1.1 billion on the maturity of the Senior Notes due September 2024.
+In March 2023, the Company repaid paid \$500 million on the maturity of the Senior Notes due March 2023 and 2023.
+In addition, the Company paid the applicable accrued and unpaid interest relating to each of these senior notes.

-Interest expense related to other senior notes consists primarily of coupon interest expense of \$118 million \$136 million and \$92 million \$254 million for the three and six months ended March 31, 2024 June 30, 2024, respectively, and 2023, \$100 million and \$192 million for the three and six months ended June 30, 2023, respectively.
+Interest expense related to other senior notes consists primarily of coupon interest expense of \$136 million \$137 million and \$254 million \$391 million for the three and six nine months ended June 30, 2024 September 30, 2024, respectively, and \$100 million \$109 million and \$192 million \$301 million for the three and six nine months ended June 30, 2023 September 30, 2023, respectively.

 The Company designates certain portions of the aggregate principal value of the Euro-denominated debt as a hedge of the foreign currency exposure of the net investment in certain Euro functional currency subsidiaries.
-For the three six months ended March 31, 2024 June 30, 2024 and 2023, the carrying value of the portion of Euro-denominated debt, designated as a net investment hedge, ranged from \$2.3 billion to \$3.1 \$3.5 billion and from \$5.9 billion to \$6.4 \$7.5 billion, respectively.
+For the six nine months ended June 30, 2024 September 30, 2024 and 2023, the carrying value of the portion of Euro-denominated debt, designated as a net investment hedge, ranged from \$2.3 billion to \$3.5 \$5.3 billion and from \$5.9 billion to \$7.5 \$8.4 billion, respectively.